India Foundation for the Arts: Programmes

 The Arts Education programme commenced in 1998-99 to foster lifelong learning in students through engagement with the arts.
 The program was reviewed in 2008-09, and the recommendations led to Kali-Kalisu ('learn and teach' in Kannada), an arts-based teacher training programme for government school teachers across the length and breadth of Karnataka.
 IFA continuously engages with the National Council of Educational Research and Training, the Directorate of Public Instruction, Karnataka, and the Department of State Education, Research and Training, Karnataka to intensify its capacity-building program.

 The Archives and Museums programme has a twofold objective: to provide arts practitioners and researchers with an opportunity to generate new, critical, and creative approaches for public engagement with archives and museum collections and to energize these spaces as platforms for dialogue and discourse.

 The Project 560 programme is inspired after the first three digits of Bangalore's pin code and encourages artists, scholars, institutions, neighbourhoods, and citizens to engage creatively and critically in the city of Bangalore.
-The programme implements projects under the following categories: